Marry in Haste

 Marry in Haste is a 1924 American silent comedy drama film directed by Duke Worne and starring William Fairbanks, Dorothy Revier, and Alfred Hollingsworth.

 Plot

 As described in a film magazine review, Wayne Sturgis of Wyoming while visiting New York City meets and weds Joan Prescott, a Greenwich Village art student making a living by modeling.
 His wealthy father disowns him as a result of the marriage.
 They live on a small farm where the hard work brings disillusionment, unhappiness, and ill health to Joan.
 Trouble also arises due to the attentions paid to the young wife by a neighbor, Monte Brett.
 Wayne desperately struggles to make good and wins some much needed money by staying three rounds with a champion pugilist.
-Brett attempts to make love to Joan but is repulsed by her.
+Brett attempts to have sex with Joan but is repulsed by her.
 In the finale, the father is reconciled and forgives the young couple, who find happiness with each other.